maltebucksch/maltebucksch.github.io/_projects/game-03-spelleditor.md

 You always wanted to create your own spells?
 This tool allows it.

-Freezing snow cannons, a destroying rocket launcher or a overwhelming thunder storm spell, try it and see yourself.
+Freezing snow cannons, a destroying rocket launcher or an overwhelming thunderstorm spell, try it and see yourself.

 [Download (Windows/Mac/Linux)](/downloads/SpellEditor_2.0.zip)